 The periodic table can be a powerful tool in predicting the electron configuration of an element.
 However, we do find exceptions to the order of filling of orbitals shown in Figure 3 and Figure 4.
-For instance, the electron configurations (shown in Figure 6) of the transition metals chromium (Cr; atomic number 24) and copper (Cu; atomic number 29), among others, are not those we would expect.
+For instance, the ground state electron configuration of the transition metal chromium (Cr; atomic number 24) is [Ar]4s13d5 and that of copper (Cu; atomic number 29) is [Ar]4s13d10.
 In general, such exceptions involve subshells with very similar energy, and small effects can lead to changes in the order of filling.

 In the case of Cr and Cu, we find that half-filled and completely filled subshells apparently represent conditions of preferred stability.
 This stability is such that an electron shifts from the 4s into the 3d orbital to gain the extra stability of a half-filled 3d subshell (in Cr) or a filled 3d subshell (in Cu).
 Other exceptions also occur.
 For example, niobium (Nb, atomic number 41) is predicted to have the electron configuration [Kr]5s24d3.
 Experimentally, we observe that its ground-state electron configuration is actually [Kr]5s14d4.
 We can rationalize this observation by saying that the electron–electron repulsions experienced by pairing the electrons in the 5s orbital are larger than the gap in energy between the 5s and 4d orbitals.
 There is no simple method to predict the exceptions for atoms where the magnitude of the repulsions between electrons is greater than the small differences in energy between subshells.